 The Relationship Between Puerto Rico and the United States

 Moreover, the relationship between Puerto Rico and the United States extends beyond just the currency.
 As an unincorporated territory, Puerto Rico is subject to the jurisdiction of the U.S. federal government, which means that federal laws and regulations apply to the island.
 This includes areas such as taxation, immigration, and trade policies.
-However, Puerto Rico does have some autonomy in certain areas, such as local governance and the ability to elect its own officials.
+However, Puerto Rico does have some autonomy in certain areas, such as local governance and the ability to elect its officials.

 How Puerto Rico's Political Status Influences Its Currency

-The political status of Puerto Rico, as an unincorporated territory, means that it does not have its own separate currency.
-This is because the U.S. Constitution grants Congress the power to "coin money" and "regulate the value thereof."
-As a result, Puerto Rico is subject to the U.S. monetary policy and uses the U.S. dollar for all transactions.
+Puerto Rico's political status as an unincorporated territory means it has no separate currency for Puerto Rico.
+The U.S. Constitution grants Congress the power to "coin money" and "regulate the value thereof."
+As a result, Puerto Rico is subject to U.S. monetary policy and uses the U.S. dollar for all transactions.
+Puerto Rico does not have an independent currency due to its territorial status.
+Thus, PR currency remains the U.S. dollar, which aligns the island’s economy with U.S. monetary policy.

-While using the U.S. dollar provides stability and eliminates the need for currency exchange, it also means that Puerto Rico does not have the ability to independently control its monetary policy.
+While using the U.S. dollar provides stability and eliminates the need for currency exchange, it also means that Puerto Rico does not have the ability to control its monetary policy independently.
 This can have both advantages and disadvantages.
 On one hand, Puerto Rico benefits from the stability and credibility of the U.S. dollar, which can attract foreign investment and promote economic growth.
 On the other hand, it limits the island's ability to respond to its specific economic needs and challenges.

 The History of Currency in Puerto Rico

-Image Source : entrepreneur.com
+Image Source: entrepreneur.com

 But let's delve deeper into the fascinating history of currency in Puerto Rico, starting with the pre-20th century era.